Eco-friendly Residential Retreat Accommodation

 Reducing Waste & Plastics

-• Using refillable, eco-friendly toiletries, cleaning, and garden products — with no harsh chemicals
+Using refillable, eco-friendly toiletries, cleaning, & garden products

-• Minimising plastic by buying loose goods and using cotton and paper bags
+Minimising plastic by buying loose goods & using cotton/paper bags

-• Providing refillable water bottles, proper crockery, and reusable cutlery
+Providing refillable water bottles, proper crockery & cutlery

 Recycling & Composting

-• Recycling all plastic, tin, paper, foil, and glass
+Recycling all plastic, tin, paper, foil & glass

-• Composting kitchen waste, tea and coffee grounds, garden waste, and brown cardboard
+Composting kitchen waste, tea/coffee grounds, garden waste & brown cardboard

-• Providing clearly marked compost bins and recycling bins for guests
+Providing clearly marked compost bins & recycling bins for guests

 Thoughtful Food Choices

-• Using homegrown vegetables and herbs from our allotment
+Using homegrown vegetables & herbs from our allotment

-• Achieving zero food waste through careful planning and portioning
+Achieving zero food waste through careful planning & portioning

 Energy & Water Use

-• Closing doors, curtains, and shutters to retain heat
+Closing doors, curtains & shutters to keep out/retain heat

-• Encouraging shorter showers, turning off lights, and avoiding running taps
+Encouraging shorter showers, turning off lights & avoiding running taps

-• Changing towels and bed linen only at the end of each stay unless requested
+Changing towels & bed linen weekly, unless requested

-• Washing laundry at 30°C on short cycles and line-drying outside
+Washing laundry at 30°C on short cycles & line-drying outside

 Furnishings & Materials

-• Using recycled and unbleached paper for tissues, toilet rolls, and kitchen towels
+Using recycled & unbleached paper for tissues, toilet rolls & kitchen towels

-• Furnishing rooms with pre-loved furniture, kitchenware, clothing, and materials
+Furnishing rooms with pre-loved furniture, kitchenware, clothing & materials

-• Buying from and donating to local charity shops
+Buying from & donating to, local charity shops

-• Safely disposing of batteries, bulbs, and electrical items
+Safely disposing of batteries, bulbs & electrical items

 Supporting Our Guests to Live More Sustainably

-• We make it easy for guests to take part in our eco-friendly approach by providing:
+We make it easy for guests to take part in our eco-friendly approach by providing reusable shopping bags,

-We believe small, shared actions create lasting habits — and that guests often leave with ideas they can take home.
+We believe small, shared actions create lasting habits — guests leave with ideas they can take home.

 Our Commitment as an eco-friendly Retreat in France

-For the 2026 season, we are introducing new signage, leaflets, and gentle reminders throughout the retreat to support composting, recycling, water-saving, and the use of our bags-for-life.
+For the 2026 season, we have introduced new signage, leaflets & gentle reminders throughout the retreat to support composting, recycling, water-saving & the use of our bags-for-life.

-We are also planning a redesigned recycling area to make it effortless for all guests to recycle glass and food wrappings correctly.
-Educating our visitors to respect our values — and ideally return home with better habits — matters deeply to us.
+We have redesigned the recycling area to make it effortless for all guests to recycle glass & food wrappings correctly.
+Educating our visitors to respect our values — & ideally return home with better habits — matters deeply to us.
 And failing that… repeat offenders may lose pudding privileges 😁

 Sustainable & ecological practices for the future

 Some larger projects, such as installing solar panels, are currently beyond our budget — although they are an obvious next step here in sunny South West France.
-We actively monitor government grant schemes and continue to explore better ways to heat our water and rooms.
+We actively monitor government grant schemes & continue to explore better ways to heat our water & rooms.

 We will also be fitting new motion-sensor outdoor lighting to prevent lights being left on overnight — a surprisingly persistent challenge!

-While flying remains the quickest and often cheapest way to reach us from the UK, we are actively exploring ways to encourage car sharing and the use of high-speed rail connections via Eurostar.
+While flying remains the quickest & often cheapest way to reach us from the UK, we are actively exploring ways to encourage car sharing & the use of high-speed rail connections via Eurostar.